arangodb/docs/3.6/deployment-kubernetes-deployment-resource.md

 ### `spec.externalAccess.advertisedEndpoint: string`

-This setting specifies the advertised endpoint for all coordinators.
+This setting specifies the advertised endpoint for all Coordinators.

 ### `spec.auth.jwtSecretName: string`